BenSheridanEdwards/Makers_Portfolio/README.md

 #### Project Details:
 - [Chitter (GitHub Respository)](https://github.com/BenSheridanEdwards/Makers_Chitter_Ruby)
-- Technologies Used: Ruby, RSpec, Sinatra, Postgres, CSS, HTML
+- Technologies Used: *Ruby, RSpec, Sinatra, Postgres, CSS, HTML, Travis CI*
 - Skills Learnt:
   * How to implement a object relational mapper as a database interface
   * Implementing user sign up, sign in, and authentication using bCrypt